Chapter 5: Handling Problems

 Solution:

-1. Immediate: Use sandbox/test environment
+1. Immediate.
+Use sandbox or test environment

-2. Communication: Contact vendor support
+2. Communication.
+Contact vendor support

-3. Workaround: Feature flag it off until resolved
+3. Workaround.
+Feature flag it off until resolved

-4. Document: Track vendor reliability for future decisions
+4. Document.
+Track vendor reliability for future decisions

 Blocked by Process